 Accessories for Your Studio Desk

-Here are a few other options and useful accessories to consider when getting your studio desk:
+Here are a few other options and useful accessories to consider when getting a desk for your home recording studio:

 This is a terrific accessory if you have a regular table edge and space underneath and you want to place a keyboard there.